IohannesPaullusMD/candiez-cafe-web-app/README.md

 ## Getting Started

 These instructions will help you set up the project on your local machine for development and testing purposes.
+Create a new branch and create a pull request to development branch to add your changes.

 ### Prerequisites